2021–22 Wichita State Shockers men's basketball team

 The 2021–22 Wichita State Shockers men's basketball team represented Wichita State University in the 2021–22 NCAA Division I men's basketball season.
-The Shockers, led by second year head coach Isaac Brown, played their home games at Charles Koch Arena in Wichita, Kansas as members of the American Athletic Conference.
+The Shockers, led by second-year head coach Isaac Brown, played their home games at Charles Koch Arena in Wichita, Kansas as members of the American Athletic Conference (AAC).
+They finished the season 15–13, 6–9 in AAC play, to finish in seventh place.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Shockers finished the 2020–21 season 16–6, 11–2 in AAC play to win the regular season championship.
-On February 26, 2021 then interim coach Isaac Brown was named permanent head coach, agreeing to a five-year deal.
+In a season limited due to the ongoing COVID-19 pandemic, the Shockers finished the 2020–21 season 16–6, 11–2 in AAC play, to win the regular-season championship.
+On February 26, 2021 then-interim coach Isaac Brown was named permanent head coach, agreeing to a five-year deal.
 In the AAC tournament, they defeated South Florida before losing to Cincinnati in the semifinals.
 The Shockers received an at-large bid to the NCAA tournament, where they lost to Drake in the First Four.